BitcoinSchema/1sat-ordinals/README.md

 Since ordinals are a unique serial number for each satoshi, an `origin` can be defined as the first outpoint where a satoshi exists alone, in a one satoshi output.
 Each subsequent spend of that satoshi can be crawled back to the first ancestor where an output contains more than one satoshi.

+We define an 1SatOrdinal as a chain of single satoshi output spends.
+Each owner transfers 1sat by creating transaction that has single satoshi output in a position determined by ordinals theory.
+Payee can verify these transfers math to verify the chain of ownership.

 If a satoshi is subsequently packaged up in an output of more than one satoshi, the origin is no longer carried forward and the token can be considered burned.
 If the satoshi is later spent into another one satoshi output, a new origin will be created.
 Both of these origins would be the same ordinal, but are distinct tokens in 1SatOrdinals.

 1SatOrdinals uses the same [inscription rules](https://docs.ordinals.com/inscriptions.html) as the founding implementation on BTC, with the following caveats/clarifications: